stefl14/multi-label-classification-climate/README.md

 # Multi-Label-Classification Without Deep Learning

-The code is in no way production quality and shouldn't be interpreted as such.
-For anyone reading, you may find the commentary in notebooks informative but the code itself less so.
+The code is in no way production quality and shouldn't be interpreted as such for any readers!
+As such you may find the commentary in notebooks informative but the code itself less so... you won't see any Poetry envs and such here, just straight up requirements.txt :).

 This repo contains some rough experiments on a relatively small multi-label classification dataset.
 The goal is to explore some of the difficulties that arise with multi-label classification on small datasets, and how these difficulties can be overcome without transfer learning using